-- 29 MK and AV are supported by the Natural Environment Research Council under grant number - NE/K500872/1.
-Also, we wish to thank the European Commission's Marie Curie Actions

-- 1 International Research Staff Exchange Scheme (IRSES) for funding MK's placement at NASA - 2 GISS and Columbia University and facilitating interactions on this work with the US - 3 colleagues, as part of the Regional Climate-Air Quality Interactions (REQUA) project. - 4 Simulations with GISS-E2 used resources provided by the NASA High-End Computing (HEC) - 5 Program through the NASA Center for Climate Simulation (NCCS) at Goddard Space Flight - 6 Center.
-Simulations with HadGEM3-GA4 were performed using the MONSooN system, a - 7 collaborative facility supplied under the Joint Weather and Climate Research Programme, - 8 which is a strategic partnership between the Met Office and the Natural Environment Research - 9 Council.
-We specifically thank Dr. Fiona O'Connor, Dr. Jeremy Walton, and Mr. Mohit Dalvi - from the Met Office for their support with using the HadGEM3-GA4 model.
+Acknowledgements.
+Matthew Kasoar and Apostolos Voulgarakis are supported by the Natural Environment Research Council under grant no. NE/K500872/1.
+Also, we wish to thank the European Commission's Marie Curie Actions International Research Staff Exchange Scheme (IRSES) for funding MK's placement at NASA GISS and Columbia University and facilitating interactions on this work with the US colleagues, as part of the Regional Climate-Air Quality Interactions (REQUA) project.
+Simulations with GISS-E2 used resources provided by the NASA High-End Computing (HEC) Program through the NASA Center for Climate Simulation (NCCS) at Goddard Space Flight Center.
+Simulations with HadGEM3-GA4 were performed using the MONSooN system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, which is a strategic partnership between the Met Office and the Natural Environment Research Council.
+We specifically thank Fiona O'Connor, Jeremy Walton, and Mohit Dalvi from the Met Office for their support with using the HadGEM3-GA4 model.